 This American art museum showcases two online exhibitions on Google Art & Culture.
 The first is a brief survey of American fashions from 1740 to 1895, which includes many costume performances from the colonial era to the time of the Industrial Revolution.
 Secondly, the gallery of artworks by Dutch Baroque artist Johannes Vermeer.

 Museum of Broken Relationships – Zagreb and Los Angeles

 I was significantly surprised right when accessing the website of the Museum of Broken Relationships, or Brokenships.
 Undeniably, it’s the first kind of museum I have ever seen in my life.
 Generally, you can think of this museum as a place that holds and shares stories and items of heartbroken people around the world.

 At the moment, they have two museums in Zagreb and Los Angeles and tens of exhibitions across the globe.
 On the online site, you can see the heartbreaks that people pin to express their just-ended relationships.
 Exclusively, you can have a watch at Brokenships’ collection of items when the people are in love.
 Ok, curious yet?

 National Gallery of Victoria – Melbourne

 Nowadays, you can visit the gallery right from your bed.
 NGV applying Matterport 3D Showcase to open virtual museum tours enjoying its exhibitions.
-Just making sure you walk through the gallery’s guidelines of using the system to take your online tour smoothly.
+Just make sure you walk through the gallery’s guidelines for using the system to take your online tour smoothly.

 Vietnam National Museum of History – Hanoi